microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - The initial version of the component will not support virtualization or pagination to display large data sets but should be architected to support both in the future.

 ### Features
-- Generates a data grid layout based on provided data.
+- Generate a data grid layout based on provided data.
-- Authors can take advantage of multiple customization points to control the grid display
+- Authors can take advantage of multiple customization points to control the grid display.
-- manages keyboard navigation across the grid
+- Manage keyboard navigation across the grid.

 ### Risks and Challenges
-- not yet clear how cells with focusable children work
+- It is not yet clear how cells with focusable children work.
-- we're not requiring unique identifiers per row/data item, do we need to to ensure stable relationships between data rows and component representations?
+- Unique identifiers are not required per row/data item, this may cause an unstable relationships between data rows and component representations.

 ### Prior Art/Examples